-- 1. Establish a process whereby ADN students who in their last semester of coursework at STC have a 3.0 cumulative grade point average (on a 4.0 scale), meet all other requirements for admission to TAMU, including the General Education courses that follow the CABNET Plan A (Appendix A), and are Core Complete at STC, are eligible to be admitted to TAMU-CON's RN-to-BSN program based on seats available and the competitiveness of the applicant pool. - 2.
-Assist in advising STC ADN students in this program regarding the requirements for entry into the TAMU-CON's RN-to-BSN program and promote the benefits of obtaining a BSN degree. - 3.
-Designate an individual within STC to serve as a liaison for TAMU-CON advisors and STC students interested in pursuing the BSN. - 4.
-Provide TAMU-CON with STC's approved Core Curriculum Course by core component, a copy of which is attached as Appendix B. - 5.
-Require STC ADN students to be core complete when entering TAMU-CON RN-to-BSN program and provide an official transcript from STC that reflects completion of a 42 semester credit hour core curriculum. - 6.
-Communicate to students enrolling the RN-to-BSN program about TAMU-CON academic requirements, policies, procedures, tuition and fees that will apply and may be subject to change, and inform students that TAMU-CON future offerings cannot be guaranteed. - 7.
-Assist TAMU-CON in arranging appointments and presentations with prospective BSN degree students. - 8.
-STC is an equal opportunity institution, and shall not discriminate unlawfully against any TAMU-CON student, applicant, or employee, nor shall it deny the benefits provided its own degree-seeking student to any person on the basis of race, color, national origin, ancestry, disability, marital status, age or gender.
+- Establish a process whereby ADN students who in their last semester of coursework at STC have a 2.75 pre-requisite, Nursing Science, and ADN grade point average (on a 4.0 scale), meet all other requirements for admission to TAMU, including the General Education courses that follow the CABNET Plan A (Appendix A), and are Core Complete at STC, are eligible to be admitted to TAMU-SON's RN-to-BSN program based on seats available and the competitiveness of the applicant pool. - 2.
+Assist in advising STC ADN students in this program regarding the requirements for entry into the TAMU-SON's RN-to-BSN program and promote the benefits of obtaining a BSN degree. - 3.
+Designate an individual within STC to serve as a liaison for TAMU-SON advisors and STC students interested in pursuing the BSN. - 4.
+Provide TAMU-SON with STC's approved Core Curriculum Course by core component, a copy of which is attached as Appendix B. - 5.
+Require STC ADN students to be core complete when entering TAMU-SON RN-to-BSN program and provide an official transcript from STC that reflects completion of a 42 semester credit hour core curriculum. - 6.
+Communicate to students enrolling the RN-to-BSN program about TAMU-SON academic requirements, policies, procedures, tuition and fees that will apply and may be subject to change, and inform students that TAMU-SON future offerings cannot be guaranteed. - 7.
+Assist TAMU-SON in arranging appointments and presentations with prospective BSN degree students. - 8.
+No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by South Texas College on the basis of race, color, national origin, religion, sex, age, gender, disability, genetic information or veteran status.